gravypod/Operation-Fix-Genisis/README.md

-Fixing problems I have with parents.fairlawnschools.org …
+# Fixing problems I have with parents.fairlawnschools.or
+---

 TODO:
 * ~Calculate grades~